weakish/docs-en/views/realtime_v2.md

 * **Access control**<br/>
   For any user that wants to send and receive messages, the only thing they need is a `clientId` identifying them.
 By decoupling with the account system of the app, it is made easy for you to add LeanMessage into your app and it also helps us better focus on our role as a “messenger”.<br/>
   We provide **third-party signing mechanism** that allows you to verify all the operations performed within the app with your own server.
 This ensures that all the requests sent to the server are legitimate.<br/>
-  Our SDKs and the cloud form full-duplex communication channels through WebSocket with TLS enabled, which further ensures the security of users’ conversations.
+  Our SDKs and the cloud use full-duplex communication channels through WebSocket with TLS encrypted transmissions, which further ensures the security of users’ conversations.
 * **Customizable components**<br/>
   We offer a number of common features that you can directly use, while you also have the freedom to build your own logic for your special needs:
   - You can verify operations like creating/joining/leaving conversations and retrieving history messages by connecting to your existing account system via our third-party signing mechanism.
-  - You can attach **hooks** to different stages of a message delivery process to implement your custom logic like filtering our certain keywords or customizing push notifications.
+  - You can attach **hooks** to different stages of a message delivery process to implement your custom logic like filtering out certain keywords or customizing push notifications.
   - You can use **webhooks** to implement message synchronization between LeanCloud and your app’s backend.
   - Beside client-side SDKs, we also offer **server-side SDKs** for you to implement functions under trusted environments.